 In their different approaches to the study of knowledge production in the biomedical and life sciences, these pieces also demonstrate different ways that anthropologists might construct a fieldsite in and around scientific institutions.
 Mette Svendsen and Michael Montoya trace biological matter and data as they move through and between laboratories, clinical settings, and markets.
 Andrew Lakoff's analysis is grounded outside the laboratory entirely, focusing on other sites of expertise where knowledge about pandemics are developed and implemented.
 The articles also point to some of the practical considerations of doing science ethnography.
 Eva Hayward, for instance, provides a usefully transparent description of her entry into the marine laboratory, and Stefan Helmreich's article contemplates how scientists' perceptions of the culture concept shape scientific and ethnographic practice alike.
 Together, these articles offer multiple perspectives on how ethnographers become entangled in the logics and discourses of scientific practice, and how ethnography can illuminate the laboratory's relationship to broader social and moral contexts.

-In addition to putting the articles themselves in conversation with one another, this collection includes special commentary from each of the authors about their research and the nature of science itself.
+In addition to putting the articles themselves in conversation with one another, this collection includes commentary from each of the authors about their research and the nature of science itself.
 In this forum, Hayward, Helmreich, Lakoff, Montoya, and Svendsen consider the theory, practice, and stakes of the ethnography of science.
-Carlo Caduff, faculty in the Department of Social Science, Health and Medicine at King's College London, provides commentary on the five authors' responses and the collection as a whole.
+Carlo Caduff, in turn, offers a commentary on the five authors' responses and the collection as a whole.

 Photo by jarmoluk.